mr2527/pop_OS-win10-KVM-setup/README.md

 Problem: I do not have a PCIE based audio controller.
 Instead, I own a DAC and Amplifier for powering my collection of headphones.
 The problem that comes from this is that I either have to pass in the entire USB controller which causes mild conflicts OR pass the individual USB in which has the possibility of producing the exact problem I had.

-If you pass a USB audio device regardless of the sound quality disregarding the hz or bits you will get crunchy, distorted, demonic, decepticon level of audio.
+If you pass a USB audio device regardless of the sound quality disregarding the hz or bitrate you will get a crunchy, distorted, demonic, decepticon level of audio.
 This is unbearable and destroys the quality of any media that is trying to be digested.
 I will detail below the fixes.

  <h3 name="FIX1">
   EASY FIX (Bandaid?)
  </h3>

 I spent equally as long trying to fix the crashing problem as I was trying to fix my distorted, demonic sounding audio.
 I'm going to cut to the chase with TWO fixes for you.
-Once of the simplest fixes is to pass in the entire USB controller device but this causes problems if you want to be able to use your Linux host AND your Windows guest at the same time.
+One of the simplest fixes is to pass in the entire USB controller device but this causes problems if you want to be able to use your Linux host AND your Windows guest at the same time.
 Otherwise you can do the next fix which I think is the coolest.

  <h3 name="FIX2">
   Better Fix For Me: